What Wikipedia Can’t Tell You about Web Hosting

 - If you are just starting out, the most important things you should be considering are generating good content, advertising, creating email lists, and keeping up with your social media channels.
 These areas are where you should spend your money.

 - Your web hosting provider shouldn’t be foremost on your mind or something that demands too much of your investment (for now).

 As soon as your blog is accumulating a sufficient amount of traffics (rough estimation – 1,000 unique visits per day), it’s time to consider a hosting upgrade for better security and user experience.

 Personally I wouldn’t let blog memory usage top 80%.
 If it does, it’s time to consider VPS hosting (or dedicated) to improve site performance.
-Keep up with your blog uptime and response speed using tools like Uptime Robot and Pingdom.
+Keep up with your blog uptime and response speed using tools like Bitcatcha, Uptime Robot, Fresh Ping, Pingdom.

 The Bottom Line

 The right hosting company is an essential element to the success of your blog.
 Choose wisely and do all your homework.
 Not all budget web hosts provide sub-par services, but you should always check out any service thoroughly before committing.

 Since I mentioned reviews, I thought it would be a good idea to clarify something: Negative reviews are not always a fair representation of a web hosting service.